 My Garden from Gardena allows you to drop an extensive range of objects onto a blank lawn to design your garden.

-Graphics are basic - but once registered, the menu is simplicity itself.
+Graphics are basic but the menu is simplicity itself.
 The six categories - including landscape, flower and vegetables, and water features - include over 150 objects.
 You can show/hide items you have placed, and save your design.
+To start your garden select your surface (grass, patio, decking etc) and draw out your shapes on the 'graph paper' background, you'll see measurements on each side showing how large the space is.
+If you're used to using Photoshop you should find this a breeze.
+Then select any of the prebuilt items such as trees, flowers, buildings and ponds, and adjust their sizes to fit your scale.

 PROS: User-friendly, effortless interface; wide variety of features; provides templates; not time-limited.

-CONS: Rather basic graphics; cannot upload a photo.
+CONS: Rather basic graphics; cannot upload a photo, limited range of plants.

 Read our ideas for small garden designs